antigloss/go/README.md

 Package pool offers goroutine-safe object pools such as ObjectPool and BufferPool.

-# inet/mux

-Package mux (short for connection multiplexer) is a multiplexing package for Golang.

-In some rare cases, we can only open a few connections to a remote server, but we want to program like we can open unlimited connections.
-Should you encounter this rare cases, then this package is exactly what you need.

 # utils

 Package utils packs with many useful handy utilities.